hassio-addons/addon-portainer/README.md

 **Note**: _The file MUST be stored in `/ssl/`, which is the default_

+### Option: `agentsecret`

+An option to set a shared agent secret.
+Must also be set in the remote agent as an Environment variable.

 ### Option: `leave_front_door_open`

 Adding this option to the add-on configuration allows you to disable